 - Responsible Pet Ownership:

-- Dogs and cats must be licensed with the City of Bozeman for a one-time fee of up to $25.
+- Dogs and cats must be licensed with the City of Bozeman.

-- Dogs must be on leash on streets, sidewalks, or other public spaces.
+- Dogs must be on-leash on streets, sidewalks, and other public spaces.

-- Noise: Be mindful of the impact on your neighbors of noise.
+- Noise: Be mindful of the impact your noise may have on your neighbors.
 For more info on what is prohibited, see the Bozeman Code of Ordinances.

-- Take out the trash and recycling!
-Request or cancel curbside garbage and recycling service from the City of Bozeman.
+- Take out the trash and recycling: Request or cancel curbside garbage and recycling services from the City of Bozeman.

 Enjoy Your Local Parks and Trails

 - Check out this list of Bozeman City Parks and a map of local trails from Gallatin Valley Land Trust and the City of Bozeman GIS Department.

 - Is there an issue that you would like to see addressed in Bozeman City Code?
 Submit issues for consideration.